 Comparison of AI Coding Assistants: Codex vs Claude

-Codex and Claude are advanced AI models designed to assist software development.
+Codex and Claude are AI coding assistants designed to improve software engineering efficiency.

 Summary